Business Process Flow

 Setting up a BPF

-- Required fields for this stage (e.g., budget, decision maker, timeline)
+- Required fields for this stage — pick from the entity’s existing fields

-- Save — the BPF appears on all records of that entity
+- Save.
+The BPF appears immediately on every record of that entity.

 Stage validation

-Section titled “Stage validation”When a user clicks Next Stage, HARi checks that all required fields for the current stage are filled in.
-If anything is missing, a clear message tells the user exactly what they need to complete.
+Section titled “Stage validation”When a user clicks Next stage, HARi checks that all required fields for the current stage are filled.
+If any are missing, the advance button stays disabled and the missing fields are highlighted with an amber warning icon.
+Filled fields show a green checkmark.

-This ensures data quality at every step.
-No more deals stuck in “Proposal” without a quoted amount.
+This keeps data quality high at every step — no more deals stuck in “Proposal” without a quoted amount.

 How users interact with BPF